Lining Pro.com Technical Brief

 Replacement Candidate

-Collapsed pipe, severe deformation, major bellies, or failed grade may require excavation, sectional replacement, or full replacement.
+Collapsed pipe, severe deformation, major bellies, grade failure, missing sections, or unstable host pipe may require excavation, sectional replacement, or full replacement.

 Engineering Review Candidate